Skip to content

 • Trevor is a worker who has contacted his union regarding a WHS issue at his workplace in the stairwell.

-• Kai, a WHS entry permit holder from the union, presents the business owner with an entry notice, offering proof of his identification and the union he is representing.
+• Kai, a WHS entry permit holder from the union, sends the business owner an entry notice.

 • The entry notice contains details of the facts, matters and circumstances relevant to the suspected contravention under the WHS Act.

-• When Kai arrives during business hours, the business owner refuses to allow him access to the business.
+• *After waiting the required minimum 24-hour notice period, when Kai arrives during business hours and presents proof of his identification and the union he is representing, the business owner refuses to allow him access to the business.

 Question: